Jewish history: Europe

-According to the American writer James Carroll, "Jews accounted for 10% of the total population of the Roman Empire.
+According to James P. Carrol, "Jews accounted for 10% of the total population of the Roman Empire.
 By that ratio, if other factors had not intervened, there would be 200 million Jews in the world today, instead of something like 13 million."

 Jewish populations have existed in Europe, especially in the area of the former Roman Empire, from very early times.
 As Jewish males had emigrated, some sometimes took wives from local populations, as is shown by the various MtDNA, compared to Y-DNA among Jewish populations.
 These groups were joined by traders and later on by members of the diaspora.
 Records of Jewish communities in France (see History of the Jews in France) and Germany (see History of the Jews in Germany) date from the 4th century, and substantial Jewish communities in Spain were noted even earlier.

 The historian Norman Cantor and other 20th-century scholars dispute the tradition that the Middle Ages was a uniformly difficult time for Jews.
 Before the Church became fully organized as an institution with an increasing array of rules, early medieval society was tolerant.
 Between 800 and 1100, an estimated 1.5 million Jews lived in Christian Europe.
 As they were not Christians, they were not included as a division of the feudal system of clergy, knights and serfs.
-This means that they did not have to satisfy the oppressive demands for labor and military conscription that Christian commoners suffered.
+This means that they did not have to satisfy the oppressive demands for labour and military conscription that Christian commoners suffered.
 In relations with the Christian society, the Jews were protected by kings, princes and bishops, because of the crucial services they provided in three areas: finance, administration and medicine.
 The lack of political strengths did leave Jews vulnerable to exploitation through extreme taxation.

 Christian scholars interested in the Bible consulted with Talmudic rabbis.
 As the Roman Catholic Church strengthened as an institution, the Franciscan and Dominican preaching orders were founded, and there was a rise of competitive middle-class, town-dwelling Christians.
 By 1300, the friars and local priests staged the Passion Plays during Holy Week, which depicted Jews (in contemporary dress) killing Christ, according to Gospel accounts.
 From this period, persecution of Jews and deportations became endemic.
 Around 1500, Jews found relative security and a renewal of prosperity in present-day Poland.